duncanbradley/axis-extension/draft.md

 Magnitude judgements, axis limits, proportional reasoning, denominator neglect, cognitive mechanisms, cognitive processing, in bar charts

+Gauging a number’s magnitude can be difficult without sufficient background knowledge.
+Interpreting the magnitude of certain types of data requires awareness of a denominator.
+This contextual information can be implied through the visualisation’s design, or can be included in text accompanying a data visualisation.

+Our manipulations are somewhat crude, but what they do is provide solid evidence on the effects of different designs, expose the mechanism behind magnitude judgements, explore an interesting inconsistency in participants’ responses, and produce recommendations.

+Bias isn’t necessarily bad - we don’t think participants are making any stupid mistakes here, but it’s useful to invstigate because it gives insight into cognitive processing, which is useful because it helps us understand people’s interpretations, and give design recommendations.
+People don’t interpret visualisations in a vacuum.
+They take into account the data’s context, whether this is pre-existing or presented alongside.

+There are two questions that could be explored with existing data, but we could be in danger of non-robust results:
+ - if you discount the high responses in truncated charts, is there still a framing effect, or is it purely driven by these outliers?
+ - what’s the difference between responses to textual and graphical displays of denominator?
+Sevilla et al. find that highlighting the denominator information reduces their bias (format neglect of percentage/top N rankings) - does that explain why we find lower ratings when denominator supplied graphically and textually?

 # Introduction

 The question ‘Is it a big number?’ is often raised on the BBC radio programme _More or Less_ when probing eye-catching statistics.
 A figure of several million pounds may initially seem large, but may represent a small proportion of total government spending.
 Awareness of a denominator value can influence judgement of a number’s magnitude.
 In data visualisation, this contextual information can be displayed by extending an axis to accomodate the denominator value.
 However, this option is typically omitted from visualisations, since axis settings are based on plotted data by default.
 In this study, we investigate how these design settings affect interpretations of how large or small plotted values are.